jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

 -   already done: **As an anonymous user,** I want to be able to perform more than my 5 free anonymous analyses so that I can evaluate the extension's value.
 -   **As an anonymous user who has reached my limit,** I want to easily sign up for a free account so that I can continue using the service.
--   **As a registered user,** I want to log in to my account using my email or a social provider to access my analysis quota.
+-   **As a registered user,** I want to log in to my account using Google login to access my analysis quota.
 -   **As a logged-in user,** I want to see my logged-in status and my remaining analysis count within the popup, and I want a clear option to log out.

 ## 4. Functional Requirements